metaleap/gogen-dump/README.md

 ## Further optional flags to append for tuners and tweakers:

-- `-safeVarints` — if present, all varints (`int`, `uint`, `uintptr`) are explicitly type-converted from/to `uint64`/`int64` during `unsafe.Pointer` shenanigans at serialization/deserialization time. (**If missing** (the default), varints are *also still* always written-to and read-from 8-byte segments during both serialization and deserialization —both in the source/destination byte-stream and local source/destination memory—, but without any such explicit type conversions.)
+- `--safeVarints` — if present, all varints (`int`, `uint`, `uintptr`) are explicitly type-converted from/to `uint64`/`int64` during `unsafe.Pointer` shenanigans at serialization/deserialization time. (**If missing** (the default), varints are *also still* always written-to and read-from 8-byte segments during both serialization and deserialization —both in the source/destination byte-stream and local source/destination memory—, but without any such explicit type conversions.)
+- `--noFixedSizeCode` — **if missing** (the default), `gogen-dump` generates much terser+faster code-paths for (de)serializing chunks of contiguous fixed-size data in fewer instructions.
+(This necessitates a 100% equivalence between the marshaling and unmarshaling Go binaries' compiler/architecture with regards to machine-word size and struct padding/alignment/offset — not just endianness.) **If present**, no such code is ever generated, so even fixed-length arrays (of fixed-size elements) are (de)serialized by iteration and fixed-size structs field-by-field etc. On the flip side, both parties only need to share the same endianness (and de-facto "schema version").
-- `-varintsNotFixedSize` — much terser+faster code is generated for known-to-be-fixed-size fields / field sequences (incl. structs and statically-sized-arrays that themselves contain no slices, maps, pointers, strings), and varints (`int`, `uint`, `uintptr`) are considered "fixed-size" for this purpose **by default** (though that 'fixed' size varies depending on the compiler/arch combination used at generation-time). **If this flag is present**, they *aren't*.
+- `--varintsNotFixedSize` — much terser+faster code is generated by default (see above) for known-to-be-fixed-size fields / field sequences (incl. structs and statically-sized-arrays that themselves contain no slices, maps, pointers, strings), and varints (`int`, `uint`, `uintptr`) are considered "fixed-size" for this purpose **by default** (though that 'fixed' size varies depending on the compiler/arch combination used at generation-time). **If this flag is present**, they *aren't*.
-- `-ignoreUnknownTypeCases` — if present, serialization of interface-typed fields with non-`nil` values of types not mentioned in its tagged-union field-tag (see previous section) simply writes a type-tag byte of `0` (equivalent to value `nil`) and subsequent deserialization will restore the field as `nil`. **If missing** (the default), serialization raises an error as a sanity check reminding you to update the tagged-union field-tag.
+- `--ignoreUnknownTypeCases` — if present, serialization of interface-typed fields with non-`nil` values of types not mentioned in its tagged-union field-tag (see previous section) simply writes a type-tag byte of `0` (equivalent to value `nil`) and subsequent deserialization will restore the field as `nil`. **If missing** (the default), serialization raises an error as a sanity check reminding you to update the tagged-union field-tag.
-- `-sql.IsolationLevel=int`, `-os.FileMode=uint32`, `-sort.StringSlice=[]string`, etc. — declares as a type synonym/alias the specified type used in but not defined in the current package, to generate low-level (de)serialization code for fields/elements of such package-external types that are really just aliases for (direct or indirected) prim-types (and often do not implement `encoding.BinaryMarshaler` / `encoding.BinaryUnmarshaler`).
+- `--sort.StringSlice=[]string`, `--sql.IsolationLevel=int`, `--os.FileMode=uint32`, etc. — declares as a type synonym/alias the specified type used in but not defined in the current package, to generate low-level (de)serialization code for fields/elements of such package-external types that are really just aliases for (direct or indirected) prim-types (and often do not implement `encoding.BinaryMarshaler` / `encoding.BinaryUnmarshaler`).
-  - For convenience, `-time.Duration=int64` is already always implicitly present and does not need to be expressly specified.
+  - For convenience, `--time.Duration=int64` is already always implicitly present and does not need to be expressly specified.
   - Reminder that in-package type aliases / synonyms will be picked up automatically and need not be expressly specified.
   - An alternative to type-aliasing via command-line flags is a `ggd:"underlyingtypename"` struct-field-tag next to the "offender" in your source `struct`(s).
 It only needs to exist once, not for every single applicable field.
 - all flags can be included via both `-` and `--`